R-Kanhai/Meta_Ads_Dashboard/README.md

 - Track campaign ROI and optimize budget allocation
 - Understand audience engagement patterns

 **Scope:** Paid campaigns on Facebook and Instagram only.
-Messenger, Audience Network, and organic (non-paid) engagement are out of scope.
+Messenger, Audience Network, and organic (non-paid) engagement are out of scope

 ---